notpeelz/esp32-acme-client/libraries/acmeclient/Configurations.md

 A symbolic link to the same file must also be created in /etc/nginx/sites-enabled .
 The IP address on line 10 should be the IP address of the IoT device, and the port number (here : 80) should be where it services HTTP requests for mydomain.dyndns.me .

+For more information, see e.g. <a href="https://unix.stackexchange.com/questions/290223/how-to-configure-nginx-as-a-reverse-proxy-for-different-port-numbers">this</a>, or <a href="https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/">that</a> article.

 ### Web traffic forwarding

 ![Image](Drawing-pictures.png "drawing")